GregWoods/gregwoods.github.io/_posts/2012-02-23-the-future-of-your-desktop-computer.md

 For plain text entry, nothing as yet beats a real keyboard - so I envisage an ergonomic keyboard of around 70 keys, built into the lower edge.
 The keyboard would not tilt with the rest of the surface.
 The less used options of a traditional keyboard will be put on the touch screen.
 Ideally the keycaps of the keyboard would each be a mini LCD or eInk display like the optimus popularis, so they can adapt to the application's needs.
 Despite the naturalness of touch, keyboard shortcuts will feature heavily in the OS and applications. <a href="http://www.hanselman.com/blog/TheWebIsTheNewTerminalAreYouUsingTheWebsKeyboardShortcutsAndHotkeys.aspx" target="_blank">Keyboard shortcuts are already making a comeback on the web</a>, and will reduce the amount of arm waving for many tasks.

 Such an integrated desktop solution will likely need to come with a chair designed for this new way of working.
-We'll be much more mobile at our &#8216;desks'.
+We'll be much more mobile at our 'desks'.
 Gone will be the micro-movements of the mouse and it's single slow pointer.
 When we can use both hands, we'll need to be able to comfortably lean forwards in our seats to reach the top of the screen, or lean back and use the keyboard.
 Standing up may become a normal way of working.
-Drafting chairs are often no more than bar stools for perching rather than the huge padded &#8216;executive' style chair we see today.
+Drafting chairs are often no more than bar stools for perching rather than the huge padded 'executive' style chair we see today.
 This extra movement could be a good thing for bodies too.

 ### The Painful Transition

-Until we all have one these truly &#8216;desktop' computers, there will be pain.
+Until we all have one these truly 'desktop' computers, there will be pain.

 There will be physical pain we try using a classic touchscreen monitor instead of the mouse.